The Western Master of Financial Economics

 This is a collaborative program of the Department of Economics, the Department of Statistical and Actuarial Sciences, the Ivey Business School, and the Faculty of Law.
 These academic units have joined forces to provide MFE students with a broad understanding of Financial Theory and the Economics framework upon which that theory is based, as well as the understanding of Quantitative Finance and Securities Law, required for today's complex financial world.

-We seek intellectually curious students with strong numeracy skills who are looking to combine technical and analytical skills with a "big picture" understanding of the relationship between the economy and financial markets.
-Prospective applicants are advised that the MFE requires high-level quantitative, analytical and communication skills.The MFE Program is aimed primarily at students who have recently completed undergraduate degrees in Economics and Finance as well as students with a bachelors degree in a quantitative discipline (mathematics, sciences, engineering).
-Applicants with similar backgrounds are encouraged to review our Admission Requirements checklist for additional details.
+We seek intellectually curious students with strong quantitative and communication skills who are looking to combine technical and analytical skills with a "big picture" understanding of the relationship between the economy and financial markets.
+The MFE Program is aimed primarily at students who have recently completed undergraduate degrees in Economics and Finance as well as students with bachelors degrees in a quantitative discipline (e.g. mathematics, sciences, engineering).
+Please review our Admission Requirements checklist for additional details.

 The Department of Economics at Western University encourages visitors to the department and its website to contact firstname.lastname@example.org should they require any information presented on this web site in an alternate format.
 The Department of Economics in conjunction with the Faculty of Social Science is committed to ensure barrier free access.
 Please visit: Accessibility at Social Science for more information.